 We were certainly roughing it, but we did have one ridiculous creature comfort.
 Our camp menus read like a menu in a NYC restaurant; olive tapenade, mufalata sandwich, mango coconut cashew cous cous, pancakes with maple syrup, chicken enchiladas, curries, butterscotch treats, coffee toffee brownies, and more.

 They have camp cooking down to an efficiency that I’ve never seen before.
 All of the meals were made out of 2 pots and 2 tiny camp burners.
-All of this gourmet food was served up in thermal mugs with sporks instead of plates.
-After dinner they’d pour a little hot thermos water in the mug, add a drip of dish liquid, we put on the lid and shook it clean.
-No hand washing necessary.
-They cooked better food on those little two burners than I can make in a fully functional kitchen.
-I love how camping makes you be efficient and inventive; and it keeps things simple.
+All of this gourmet food was served in thermal mugs with sporks instead of plates.
+After dinner, they’d pour a little hot thermos water in the mug, add a drip of dish liquid, put on the lid, and shake it clean.
+No hand washing is necessary.
+They cooked better food on those little two-burners than I can make in a fully functional kitchen.
+I love how camping makes you be efficient and inventive, and it keeps things simple.

 We were back on the water and in the water on day 4.
 This was the day we had to portage the kayaks between the two lakes.
 The good news was that we could do it by walking through the water and pulling the kayaks along instead of dragging them through the thick bush.
 However. the bad news was the current between the lakes can be really strong and we had a really windy day on top of it.
 We had our work cut out for us.

 We celebrated after we got to the upper lake, but our work wasn’t done.
 We had to get to the other side of that lake to our campground and we had white caps staring right at us crashing into shore.
 This was going to take some paddle power.